msaini-korewireless/lunch-and-learn-kafka/README.md

 Broadcast if all instances have different consumer groups.

 ### Streams API
-Allows apps to act as a stream processor.
+Allows apps to act as stream processors.
 Consumes an input stream from topics.
 Produces an output stream to output topics.
 Transforms input streams to output streams.